01-edu/public/subjects/DPxAI/play-with-variables/README.md

-Every time there is an _extra special_ character into your string, putting a `\` in front of it will **escape** it and doing so will let JS understand you meant the **literal** following character and not the delimiter, _or whatever else the character normaly means for a string_
+Every time there is an _extra special_ character into your string, putting a `\` in front of it will **escape** it and doing so will let JS understand you meant the **literal** following character and not the delimiter, _or whatever else the character normally means for a string_

 ```js
 console.log("I keep trying , I can't give up! ");